codership/documentation/galeracluster/source/firewallsettings.rst

     $ iptables -A INPUT -i eth0 -p tcp -m tcp \
     	--source 192.168.0.1/24 --dport 4444 -j ACCEPT

-When using multicast UDP is used.
-The following is also needed to allow multicast udp traffic:
+For multicast replication UDP transport is used.
+The following firewall rule is needed to allow multicast UDP traffic:

 .. code-block:: console